 The PillTime solution

-PillTime was founded to offer a solution for medication errors.
-Its unique dispensing method uses the latest robotic technology to dispense medication into dose-specific pouches.
-Each pouch is checked by optical recognition technology to ensure accuracy.
+PillTime offers a solution for medication errors.
+Its unique pouch dispensing method uses the latest robotic technology to dispense medication into dose-specific pouches.
+Each pouch is accuracy checked by optical recognition technology.
 These innovative processes eliminate the risk of human error and make medication administration simple.